Insomnia cure herbal natural supplements without medication

 Amino acid supplements such as phenylalanine and tyrosine are known to cause insomnia in high dosages.
 An amino acid called theanine can help treat insomnia.

 High dosages of certain hormones such as DHEA and pregnenolone can cause insomnia.
 High dosages of testosterone by prescription can also cause insomnia.
 Some women report high dosages of progesterone causes insomnia.
 Progesterone can help a woman relax and reduce anxiety or sometimes this hormone can have a different effect and cause excessive stimulation and insomnia.
 Much depends on the dosage of progesterone being used, and the time of day the hormone is taken.

-Herbs that cause insomnia - stop
+Herbs that cause insomnia – stop drinking all teas

 Caffeine is also found in certain herbs such as guarana and kola nut.
 Diet pills that contain ephedrine type chemicals and Citrus-Aurantium can lead to insomnia.
 Others include ginseng, horny goat weed sex, muira puama, and other adaptogenic herbs, tongkat ali, and the anti-depressants St. John’s wort.
 Many supplements used for mental enhancement and clarity, such as cdp choline, trimethylglycine, galantamine, huperzine A, inositol powder, and others can cause insomnia in high dosages.
 Even very high dosages of fish oils could cause insomnia.
 Taking several softgels of fish oils a day daily for several days or weeks could lead to alertness and problems with sleep.

 If you have chronic insomnia, a cure could be as easy as stopping all herbal teas, particularly green tea.